wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 Allowing any command line, this option designates a command to be run.

-This command's output will be read as one or more log messages depending if *command* or *full_command* is used.
+This command's output will be read as one or more log messages depending on *command* or *full_command* is used.

 +--------------------+--------------------------------------------------+
 | **Default value**  | n/a                                              |